MatiasJJ/ClusterinClusters_oldIDS/README.md

 Welcome to use `Clusterin'Clusters` -code!

-> This is still under construction!

-We assume you have just created a plethora of .xyz- and .log-files and your face looks like

-Or actually we assume that you have created a sh*tload of XTB-data and still your face looks like:
+We assume you have just created a sh*tload of XTB-data and still your face looks like:
 ```
   L...L
  < o o >